Panogen/sorazora_serif/README.md

 The feature `ss02` (named "Override punctuation substitution") prevents default latin punctuation from automatically becoming traditional punctuation when following Xymyric glyphs.

+Use `ss03` (named "Traditional Xymyric Figures") to access traditional Xymyric figures.
+These will replace the default oldstyle figures.

 Italic fonts use a special version of the letter e when it comes as its initial form in the middle of a word.
 This also uses the `calt` feature.
+It must be included before the `kern` feature.
+This is dealt with by merging features_italic.fea instead of features.fea.

 Both oldstyle and lining figures are included in this typeface.
-Oldstyle figures are the default; lining figures may be accessed using the `lnum` feature.
+Oldstyle figures are the default; lining figures are accessed using the `lnum` feature.